SaTrek/EarthTrek/README.md

 ```
 That's it!

 **Some aspects of HOW THE APP WORKS..**

-If you select a Satellite, firstly you will see details about its missions and instruments:
+If you select a satellite, firstly you will see details about its missions and instruments:

 ![TERRA](https://scontent-gru2-1.xx.fbcdn.net/v/t31.0-0/p235x350/18739306_1736311510001386_408202630302674080_o.png?oh=8826445f9a93105e1b11ba5f1d5467a9&oe=59B432D8)